GOATmessi8/ASFF/README.md

 <img align="center" src="https://github.com/ruinmessi/ASFF/blob/master/doc/asff.png">

 ### Updates:
+- YOLOX is [here!](https://github.com/Megvii-BaseDetection/YOLOX), come and use the stronger YOLO!
 - Add MobileNet V2!
     * The previous models actually are all trained with the wrong anchor setting, we fix the error on mobileNet model.
     * We currently not support rfb, dropblock and Feature Adaption for mobileNet V2.